As the attending physician, you are primarily responsible for treatment and authorizing time loss.

 As the attending physician, you can also refer your patient to a specialist physician for a consultation or specialized treatment, and you will continue to serve as the patient’s attending physician (you are responsible for authorizing any time loss).

-As a physician assistant, you may treat the patient as the attending physician up to 60 consecutive days or 18 visits (whichever occurs first) from the date of the initial visit.
-As a physician assistant, you may authorize time loss for up to 30 days from the date of the initial visit.
+As a chiropractic physician, you may treat the patient as the attending physician up to 60 consecutive days or 18 visits (whichever occurs first) from the date of the initial visit.
+As a chiropractic physician, you may authorize time loss for up to 30 days from the date of the initial visit.

 If you have authorized time loss for 30 days and the patient continues to need time loss authorized, the patient must choose a new attending physician or authorized nurse practitioner.
 However, if you have authorized time loss for 30 days and the patient no longer needs time loss authorized, you may continue to treat as the attending physician up to the limit of 60 days or 18 visits.

-Tip: As a physician assistant, you need to find out if the patient has already been treated by another type B attending physician because the 60-day/18 visits clock starts when the patient chooses any type B provider as his or her attending physician.
+Tip: As a chiropractic physician, you need to find out if the patient has already been treated by a physician assistant, a naturopathic physician, or another chiropractic physician because the 60-day/18 visits clock starts when the patient chooses one of these providers as their attending physician.

 Stay at work / Return to work

 As the attending physician, you have primary responsibility to determine whether the patient is able to continue regular employment or whether there are any limits on the patient’s ability to perform work activities.
 Keep in mind, you can only authorize time loss for 30 days from the initial visit.
 If you determine that the patient is unable to continue regular work duties, the Workers’ Compensation Division strongly encourages you to contact the employer or insurer and discuss potential modified work duties the patient is able to perform.